crukundo/digitized-voting/README.md

 ### Stack ###
 1. Django Framework
 2. Bootstrap CSS Framework
-3. JQuery
-4. SQLite

-**Note:** Please use POSTGRES when in production since SQLite just wasn't built for that.
+**Important:** Local database is SQLite3.
+But please use POSTGRES when in production since SQLite just wasn't built for that.

+### Desired / TODO ###
+1. Sign in process should use OTP.
+Student enters email/mobile number already on file at the university, receives OTP and enters this to verify identity and login.
+2. Once signed in, Student has 5 minutes to vote in any election or else timed out.
+Logging back in is only after 30mins
+3. On the voting screen, radio buttons should consist of clear poster images of the candidates.

-## Running the Project Locally
+### Running the Project Locally

 First, clone the repository to your local machine: